srivastavaanurag79/django-userauth/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.

 -open terminal
 - Change to the directory of the project and install the requirements.txt